 I have been trying to do this hike since January and finally succeed this April.
 Both my failed attempts were the cause of bad weather, but luckily for me, this time, the odds were finally in my favour.

-If you want to conquer this mountain and stand on top of the world’s second highest waterfall, here’s everything you need to know about hiking Tugela Falls!
+If you want to stand on top of the world’s second highest waterfall, here’s everything you need to know about hiking Tugela Falls!

 - Distance: 13 km